psychemedia/middle-english-romances/sir-amadace.md

 -With me then schall thei gwon."

-" Alas, seyd Sir Amac&s then,
+"Alas, seyd Sir Amac&s then,
 That euer Y this lady wan,

 Or any oder gud!